douglasrizzo/catsim/sphinx/estimation.rst

     thetas = np.arange(-6.,6.,.1)

     for estimator in [
-            UnimodalIntervalSearchEstimator(method=m) for m in UnimodalIntervalSearchEstimator.methods
+            NumericalSearchEstimator(method=m) for m in NumericalSearchEstimator.methods
         ]:
         plt.figure()